wikimedia/operations-debs-varnish4/doc/sphinx/include/counters.rst

 backend_reuse – Backend conn. reuses (INFO)
-	Count of backend connection reuses  This counter is increased whenever we reuse a recycled connection.
+	Count of backend connection reuses.
+This counter is increased whenever we reuse a recycled connection.

 backend_recycle – Backend conn. recycles (INFO)
-	Count of backend connection recycles  This counter is increased whenever we have a keep-alive  connection that is put back into the pool of connections.
+	Count of backend connection recycles.
+This counter is increased whenever we have a keep-alive connection that is put back into the pool of connections.
 It has not yet been used, but it might be, unless the backend closes it.

 backend_retry – Backend conn. retry (INFO)